nazar-pc/CleverStyle-Framework/readme.md

 Copyright (c) 2011-2014, Nazar Mokrynskyi

 # Why?
-There are thousands of other CMS and CMF, that is true, but this one is different fom many because of ideas that lies in development.
+There are thousands of other CMS and CMF, that is true, but this one is different from many because of ideas that lies in development.

 ### Simple
 Really simple.